jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) when FBT is paid on an annual basis, by a percentage for each quarter in which the vehicle was part-owned by the employee or associated person calculated using the formula—2.5 + (2.5 × schedule 5 rate):
   (c) when FBT is paid on an income year basis, by a percentage calculated using the formula—10 + (10 × schedule 5 rate).
 Schedule 5 rate
-(3) In the formulas, schedule 5 rate is the rate of GST specified in schedule 5, clause 6(b), (c), (d), or (e) for the employer and the relevant quarter and relevant income year, as applicable.
+(3) In the formulas, schedule 5 rate is the rate of GST specified in schedule 5, clause 10(b) to (e) for the employer and the relevant quarter and relevant income year, as applicable.

 **Options for payment of FBT**